Call Us

 Expected panic attacks are typically associated with a specific trigger such as crowds, flying or exams, whereas unexpected panic attacks have no apparent trigger and can seem to happen for no reason.

-It is not yet known what causes panic attacks but certain factors may play an important role, including genetics, mental health conditionsmajor stress or having a predisposition to stress.
-Whilst there is usually a cause, panic attacks can often appear to be triggered by nothing at all.
+It's not yet known what causes panic attacks, but certain factors may play an important role, including genetics, mental health conditionsmajor stress or having a predisposition to stress.
+While there's usually a cause, panic attacks can often appear to be triggered by nothing at all.

 Panic attacks are typically experienced as a result of misinterpreting physical symptoms of anxiety.
-Heart palpitations may be mistaken for symptoms of a heart attack, breathlessness or feeling faint may be taken as a sign that a person is collapsing or dying, and the racing thoughts can lead a person to think that they are losing control of their mind.
+Heart palpitations may be mistaken for symptoms of a heart attack, breathlessness or feeling faint may be taken as a sign that a person is collapsing or dying, and the racing thoughts can lead a person to think they're losing control of their mind.

-These misinterpretations – which a person may be unaware that they are doing – can trigger a panic attack, which seems to appear out of the blue.
+These misinterpretations – which a person may be unaware that they're doing – can trigger a panic attack, which seems to appear out of the blue.

 Panic attack vs anxiety attack